 In the retail segment, the Company realigned its sales resources to create a sales force dedicated to each of its retail distribution channels.
-The primary retail distribution channels include: mass merchandisers (both national and regional) and warehouse clubs; food, drug and convenience stores; electronics specialty stores and department stores; hardware and automotive centers; specialty retailers; automotive aftermarket dealers; military sales; and catalog showrooms.
+The primary retail distribution channels include: mass merchandisers (both national and regional); food and convenience stores; drug and specialty retailers; hardware/home centers; department stores; automotive aftermarket dealers; military sales; and catalog showrooms.
 The Company works closely with individual retailers to develop unique product promotions and to provide them with the opportunity for attractive profit margins to encourage brand support.
-The Company has focused sales for its Renewal product line on distribution channels which the Company believes to be more suited for this product, such as electronics specialty stores, and has recently begun shipments to Radio Shack.

-The Company's sales efforts in the retail channel focus primarily on sales and distribution to national mass merchandisers, in particular the Wal-Mart, Kmart and Target chains, which collectively accounted for 55% of industry sales growth in the domestic alkaline battery market over the past five years.
+The Company's sales efforts in the retail channel focus primarily on sales and distribution to national mass merchandisers, in particular the Wal-Mart, Kmart and Target chains, which collectively accounted for 48% of industry sales growth in the domestic alkaline battery market over the past five years.
 The Company's sales strategy for these and other mass merchandisers includes increasing market share for all of the Company's products through the use of account specific programs and a separate sales and marketing team dedicated to these large retailers.